Shared Understanding: What Great CX Leaders Cultivate

 With any Customer initiative – whether that’s a Customer-centric transformation or a refresh of Quality standards for the Contact Center – it’s valuable to have different people bring different points of view to the conversation.

+You can see the diamond opens.
 Bring on those ideas.

 But at some point, only a few ideas will be considered worthy enough to take forward into prototyping and eventually the testing phases.

 There’s a time to build consensus and consider different perspectives.
-And there’s a time to make decisions that we all subsequently get on board with.
+And there’s a time to make decisions that we all get on board with.

 But your shared understanding work doesn’t stop at the vision level.